 While choosing a web hosting plan, the hosting company will also allow you to pick a data center for your website.
 They might be offering DCs in multiple locations like the USA, UK, Canada, India, etc.

-If you are targeting visitors from India through your website, you might want to pick the Indian DC.
+If you target visitors from India through your website, you might want to pick the Indian DC.
 So when someone from India browses your site, the website’s speed will be high enough.

-In our case, with our blog OnlineRockersHub, we are targeting international visitors, not from any specific country or region.
-So, we need to make sure that our DC will take care of the website’s speed and performance for every visitor.
+In our case, with our blog, we are targeting international visitors, not from any specific country or region.
+So, we need to make sure that our DC will take care of every visitor’s speed and performance.

 That’s where CDN helps us.